 And in doing so, there is the opportunity to really look and dig deep as to the source of the breakdown.
 In one case this year, it really had me take a look at something I was blind to, and stand for something that was very important to me.
 The result was near miraculous.

 Relationships are the Only Way Things Move Forward

 We cannot do this thing alone.
 What do I mean by “this thing,” you ask?
 Life, business, any thing that requires us to move beyond our self.
 We are not solitaire beings.
 We work best in teams, community, tribes, groups, organizations.
 Yet they can be tough to operate in.

 I work with an amazing team of people, and sometimes it gets messy.
 The trust, the connection, and the alignment to the fulfillment of the vision provide the structure to get through nearly every breakdown.
 Including when someone leaves.
 Maintaining the relationship, the respect, and honor for the people that leave is as important as anything.
 Relationship is more than just the engagement with one another, it becomes an element of the environment.

 Not At Any Cost

 We live in a world that really values winning.
 It can get weird sometimes and lead to “winning” at any cost.
 Is that winning?
-If I spend 2 million dollars to win One million on the Lotto, did I win.
-You think “no one would do that, that is stupid.”
+If I spend 2 million dollars to win 1 million on the Lotto, did I win?
+You think, “No one would do that, that is stupid.”
 You may want to think again.
 Professor Thaler just won the Nobel Prize in Economics for his work on why people make dumb decisions.
 Most decisions are made not on logic or commitment, or on a future we are out to create, most are made on fear and ego.

 Thanks for taking time to check this out.
 I wish you all a very happy new year and a powerful, thriving, and successful 2018.
 Happy New Year.